top of page

 I would like to say at the start that I am not against immunizations.
 I am saying it is not what works best for our farm and I would like to explain why.
 This is something I strongly suggest each person researches and speak with their veterinary to decide what is in their goats best interest.
 I implore each person purchasing from me to make the decision themselves to immunize or not and I cannot be held responsible for their decisions in this regard.
 A good place to find out the recommended immunization schedule if you decide to immunize is here.
 That being said, this is why we do not immunize:

 1. We try to do everything as organically as possible on our farm.
 We have a rare immune disorder and can react to many items which is why we started farming in the first place.
 We prefer our milk and meat stay as chemical free as possible.
 The ingredients in immunizations are frequently cancer causing or worse.
-One of the most common vaccines, CD/T, MSDS can be found here
+One of the most common vaccines, CD/T, MSDS can be found here.

 2. As far as prevention, we have seen animals that are immunized die from the disease they were immunized for and we have seen animals die that weren't immunized die from those diseases.
 Now the reasoning behind immunizing would be to lesson the number of deaths from those disease.
 I have a friend that is a commercial meat goat farmer.
 They immunized some years.
 Some years they don't immunize.
 They have since completely quit immunizations because the death rate was similar so the cost of immunizing that many animals to have the same amount of losses just seemed pointless.
 That being said we have never lost a goat from any of the diseases CD&T treat for.